 A large part of this proposal is also an ambitious data collection project.
 The new data collected will enable researchers to consider issues raised in this proposal and beyond, including focusing on gender gaps in learning and across socio-economic backgrounds (as there is a focus on both public* and private schools).

-a) Access to information: provide key information that helps parents and schools to recognise and rewards the best schools.
+Access to information: provide key information that helps parents and schools to recognise and reward the best schools.

 Studies show that public information on school quality improves school performance across public and private systems.
 This study seeks to understand how this happens and the impact of different types of information.

 - Long-term impact of report cards: look at the long-term impact of information provision on educational markets, especially school and child impacts, taking advantage of a previous intervention providing child and school level report cards in 2004.

 Access to resources and financing: help schools access the tools they need to improve quality and innovate.
 Schools need resources to implement learning innovations.
 This proposal includes three projects to look at this question.